Actress Dolores del Rio was the star of not one but two silent films with theme songs that influenced the baby name charts.

 Do you like the name Ramona?
 Would you use it?

 Source: MacDonald, Laurence E. The Invisible Art of Film Music: A Comprehensive History.
 Lanham, MD: Ardsley House, 1998.

 P.S.
 I forgot to mention that Dolores herself helped popularize the name Dolores in the late 1920s.
-She was also possibly the influence behind the steep rise of Dorla in 1929, though I’m not 100% sure.
+In fact, “Dolores” was one of the fastest-rising baby names of 1928.
+(It saw peak usage in 1930.)
+Del Rio was also possibly the influence behind the steep rise of Dorla in 1929, though I’m not 100% certain.